AdobeDocs/experience-platform.en/help/data-governance/labels/dataset-api.md

 >[!NOTE]
 >
 >If labels currently exist for the dataset in question, new labels can only be added through a PUT request, which requires an `If-Match` header.
 Once labels have been added to a dataset, the most recent `etag` value is required to update or remove the labels at a later time.
-><br>You need to do a GET request on the dataset before doing a PUT call and update only the fields which are intended to be modified by the request.
+><br>You must perform a GET request on the dataset before doing a PUT call and update only the fields which are intended to be modified by the request.
 The rest of the fields should remain unchanged.<br>The PUT call needs to have the same parent entities from the GET call and if there is a discrepancy then the customer would get an error.

 To retrieve the most recent version of the dataset-label entity, make a [GET request](#look-up) to the `/datasets/{DATASET_ID}/labels` endpoint.
 The current value is returned in the response under an `etag` header.
 When updating existing dataset labels, best practice is to first perform a lookup request for the dataset in order to fetch its latest `etag` value before using that value in the `If-Match` header of your subsequent PUT request.